Achieving a Clean Aesthetic: The Basics of Cable Management

 For desks with monitor shelves and cable trays, use the shelf as a backbone for main power and monitor cables while keeping peripheral cords easily reachable.
 L-shaped designs benefit from zone-based routing: hide the heavy PC and monitor wiring on one side while managing keyboard and charging cables on the other.

-Comparison Framework: Choosing the Right Cable Management Method
+Comparison Framework: Choosing the Right Method

 The most useful way to evaluate options is constraint-first rather than feature-first.
 Start with your desk material and installation flexibility, then factor in maintenance needs and room size.

 The chart below illustrates relative suitability across common scenarios using heuristic scores.
-These numbers represent practical fit based on typical user experiences rather than lab measurements.

 Illustrative Cable Management Suitability by Desk Scenario